Truck Driver and Drug Use Accident Lawyer in West Houston

 Write down as many clear notes as you can regarding the driver’s overall condition.
 Ask witnesses for their information so you may reach out to them to solidify your story.
 Gather as much information as possible about the truck driver before the police arrive.

-Police Reports and Drug Testing in Houston, TX
+Police Reports and Drug Testing in West Houston, TX

 When the police arrive at the truck crash site, they will speak with all drivers involved in the accident.
 Police have specialized officers called Drug Recognition Experts (DREs) that are trained to spot signs of drug impairment in drivers.